RichardE-cr/Cloud-Web-Security-Lab-with-Waf-and-Mde/README.md

 <img width="1432" alt="Logs of Attacks-SQLi" src="https://github.com/user-attachments/assets/8572a006-0624-4c6e-b24d-6a4d55f3701b" />
 Logs of SQLi attacks.
 Take note of the ones performed when the mode was in 'Audit' were not blocked, however they are observed in the logs as an Attack (IDS).

+## Phase 8 - Monitoring Logs on MDE

+## Conclusion

+This lab successfully demonstrated the deployment of a Web Application Firewall (SafeLine) alongside a vulnerable application (DVWA) within a secure, monitored environment on Microsoft Azure.
+Despite the limitation of deploying both DVWA and SafeLine WAF on a single VM—an architecture that would be segmented in a production scenario—the implementation effectively simulated real-world security use cases such as SQL injection and XSS.

+Additionally, Microsoft Defender for Endpoint (MDE) was used to monitor the VM, enabling visibility into endpoint activity and threat detection.
+Remote GUI access was also configured via XRDP, improving usability during lab interaction.

+Through this hands-on experience, core cybersecurity and DevSecOps principles were practiced:

+* Setting up layered defense (WAF + MDE)
+* Simulating real-world attacks (SQLi)
+* Observing WAF behavior and traffic blocking
+* Managing secure service configurations (SSL, ports, access)
+* Documenting repeatable and auditable procedures
+* This lab illustrates not only technical proficiency in infrastructure and security deployment but also an understanding of security observability and layered protection strategies.

+## Final Notes

+* SafeLine WAF successfully mitigated simulated attacks against DVWA.
+* Logs and behavior could be further integrated into centralized SIEM solutions for extended analysis.
+* All services were containerized or configured following industry best practices within resource limitations.
+* MDE provided detailed threat intel, enhancing endpoint-level protection and visibility.
+* GUI access was successfully implemented for convenience, highlighting versatility across CLI and GUI management interfaces.